 The campus takes various precautionary measures to protect the students, staff, faculty, and campus visitors.
 Nevertheless, unavoidable emergencies may occur in extreme situations.
-Therefore, each campus has a Campus Response Team (CRT) that implements and oversees the campus response to a crisis situation.
-The CRT receives training in dealing with crisis situations and will primarily direct the immediate response to a crisis situation until the arrival of law enforcement and emergency response personnel.

-In order to make this program effective, all staff and faculty are expected to familiarize themselves with the following emergency procedures.
+Therefore, SIU's Campus Safety Coordinator will implement and oversee the campus response to a crisis.
+The CSC receives training in dealing with crisis situations and will primarily direct the immediate response to a crisis until the arrival of law enforcement and emergency response personnel.
+To make this effective, all staff and faculty are expected to familiarize themselves with the following emergency procedures.

-Nothing herein precludes any student, staff or faculty from contacting the appropriate authorities directly in the event they feel in threat of physical harm or imminent danger.
+Any student, staff or faculty from contacting the appropriate authorities directly in the event they feel in threat of physical harm or imminent danger.